Architecture

 - Encode -- if the endpoint has

 encodingconfigured, extract the value atpathfrom the JSON response and ABI-encode it astypewith optionaltimesmultiplier.
-Endpoints without encoding return raw JSON. - Plugin: onBeforeSign -- plugins can modify the encoded data before signing.
+Endpoints without encoding return raw JSON. - FHE encrypt -- if the endpoint has

 maxAgefield controls TTL. - Plugin: onResponseSent -- observation hook for logging, monitoring, or heartbeats.
 Cannot modify the response.